Kalpesh-Rajput/Kalpesh-Rajput/README.md

 - 👋 Hi, I’m @Kalpesh-Rajput
-- 👀 I’m interested in Data Science
+- 👀 Eager Data Scientist seeking exciting career opportunities
-- 🌱 I’m currently learning Data Science from AlmaBetter and Currently working as Data Analyst in Indian ION Exchange and Chemical LTD.
+- 🌱 I’m  Pursuing Master's Degree in Data Science and Artificial intelligence and Currently working as Data Analyst in Indian ION Exchange and Chemical LTD.
-- 📫 How to reach me - Mail - kr342803@gmail.com
+- 📫 How to reach me - kr342803@gmail.com

 <!---
 Kalpesh-Rajput/Kalpesh-Rajput is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.